-3.2.1.1.
+3.2.2.
 Requirements in order to be permitted as co-permittees

-- 1. Responsible officials of each participating jurisdiction must sign and submit a single NOI that includes: - a.
-A list of all co-permittees covered under the NOI; - b.
-A description of where (on which co-permittee) the accountability falls (whole or in part) for each portion of the Storm Water - c.
-Management Program (SWMP).
-The description shall assign clear and distinct accountability to the co-permittees involved as to who is response for what permit compliance issues, who is to develop what portions of a SWMP, and who is to implement what portions of the SWMP; and - d.
-Any necessary agreements, contracts, memorandums of understanding or other legal documents between co-permittees that govern the implementation and operations of the SWMP. - 2.
-Either multiple Minimum Control Measures (MCMs) in part must be developed, implemented, and enforced among all co-permittees or at least one MCM in whole must be developed, implemented, and enforced among all co-permittees; and
+- a.
+Responsible officials of each participating jurisdiction must sign and submit a single NOI that includes: - 1.
+A list of all co-permittees covered under the NOI; - 2.
+A description of where (on which co-permittee) the accountability falls (whole or in part) for each portion of the Stormwater Management Program (Stormwater Management Program).
+The description shall assign clear and distinct accountability to the co-permittees involved as to who is response for what permit compliance issues, who is to develop what portions of a Stormwater Management Program, and who is to implement what portions of the Stormwater Management Program; and

-3. Legal mechanisms (e.g. ordinances, resolutions etc.) for shared components must contain the same verbiage for those shared components.
+- 3. Any necessary agreements, contracts, memorandums of understanding or other legal documents between co-permittees that govern the implementation and operations of the Stormwater Management Program. - b.
+Either multiple Minimum Control Measures (MCMs) in part must be developed, implemented, and enforced among all co-permittees or at least one MCM in whole must be developed, implemented, and enforced among all co-permittees; and - c.
+Legal mechanisms (e.g. ordinances, resolutions etc.) for shared components must contain the same verbiage for those shared components.

-3.2.1.2.
+3.2.3.
 Co-Permittee Liabilities

-Each co-permittee is individually liable for:

 - a.
-Permit compliance for discharges within its legal jurisdiction; - b.
-Implementing the six minimum measures in portions of the jurisdiction where it is the operator and in areas within its legal jurisdiction; and - c.
-If any permit conditions are established for specific portions of the MS4, co-permittees need only comply with the permit conditions relating to those portions of the MS4 for which they are the operator.

-Each co-permittee is jointly liable for compliance with annual reporting requirements, except that a co-permittee is individually liable for any parts of the annual report that relate exclusively to portions of the MS4 where it is the operator.

-Co-permittees are jointly liable for permit compliance on portions of the MS4 as follows:

-- a.
-Where operational or Stormwater Management Program implementation authority over portions of the MS4 has been transferred from one copermittee to another in accordance with legally binding interagency agreements, both the owner and operator may be jointly liable for permit compliance on those portions of the MS4; and - b.
+Each co-permittee is individually liable for: - 1.
+Permit compliance for discharges within its legal jurisdiction; - 2.
+Implementing the six minimum measures (see subpart 4.2) in portions of the jurisdiction where it is the operator and in areas within its legal jurisdiction; and - 3.
+If any permit conditions are established for specific portions of the MS4, co-permittees need only comply with the permit conditions relating to those portions of the MS4 for which they are the operator. - b.
+Each co-permittee is jointly liable for compliance with annual reporting requirements, except that a co-permittee is individually liable for any parts of the annual report that relate exclusively to portions of the MS4 where it is the operator. - c.
+Co-permittees are jointly liable for permit compliance on portions of the MS4 as follows: - 1.
+Where operational or Stormwater Management Program implementation authority over portions of the MS4 has been transferred from one co-permittee to another in accordance with legally binding interagency agreements, both the owner and operator may be jointly liable for permit compliance on those portions of the MS4; and - 2.
 Where one or more co-permittees jointly own or operate a portion of the MS4, each owner/operator is jointly liable for compliance with permit conditions on the shared portion of the MS4.

-3.2.2.
+3.2.4.
 Coordinated Programs